noahw2025/noahw2025/README.md

 👋 Hi, I’m @noahw2025
 👀 I’m interested in AI engineering,  industry-specific solutions, aswell as training machine learning models.
-🌱 I’m currently learning advanced AI model fine-tuning, dataset creation autotmation script, utilizing cloud platforms such as aws and azure.
+🌱 I’m currently learning advanced AI model fine-tuning, how to create automated dataset creation pipelines, aswell as how to properly utilize cloud platforms such as AWS and Azure.
 💞️ I’m looking to collaborate on projects involving AI-powered assistants, robotics with vision and speech capabilities, and machine learning applications.
 📫 How to reach me: nwalker31@student.gsu.edu
 <!---